John Foxx: Solo career (1980–1985)

 After signing to Virgin Records, Foxx achieved two top 40 entries on the UK Singles Chart with his first solo singles, "Underpass" (No. 31) and "No-One Driving" (No. 32).
 Its parent album Metamatic was released on 17 January 1980, and peaked at No. 18 in the UK Albums Chart.
 Foxx played most of the synthesisers and "rhythm machines", as they were listed on the sleeve.
 One of the album's songs, "Metal Beat", takes its name from a CR-78 drum machine sound used on the record.
 Virgin released the album under the imprint name Metal Beat Records, which was used for Foxx releases throughout his contract with them.

 The non-album single "Burning Car" followed in July 1980.
 Spending seven weeks on the UK charts, it reached its peak position at no. 35 in August.
 Foxx then worked on dozens of tracks for two projected albums, and one of these tracks, "My Face", was released on a flexi-disc given away with Smash Hits in October 1980.

 Foxx's next album was The Garden, released in September 1981.
 It reached No. 24 in the UK Albums Chart.
-Musically it was a departure from the stark electropop of Metamatic to a sound resembling Ultravox Systems of Romance.
+Musically it was a departure from the stark electropop of Metamatic to a sound resembling Ultravox's Systems of Romance.
 The Gardens starting point was "Systems of Romance", written by Foxx for the earlier album but not released at the time.
 The lead single "Europe After the Rain" became Foxx's fourth and last top 40 hit on the UK Singles Chart during a five-week chart run in August/September 1981.

 In 1982, Foxx set up his own recording studio, designed by Andy Munro, also called The Garden, housed in an artists' collective in Shoreditch, East London, in a former warehouse also occupied by sculptors, painters and film makers.
 He produced some demo recordings for Virginia Astley's first album From Gardens Where We Feel Secure.

 In 1982, Foxx provided some music for the soundtrack to Michelangelo Antonioni's film Identification of a Woman (Identificazione di una donna).
 In September that year, his third solo LP The Golden Section was released (UK No. 27).
 A development of The Garden, Foxx described the album as a "roots check" of his earliest musical influences, including The Beatles and English psychedelic music.
 It was followed by a tour, his first live performances since Ultravox.

 The album In Mysterious Ways was issued in October 1985, which spent one week at No. 85 in the UK chart.
 Musically it was not considered a significant advance on the sound of his three previous releases, nor was it a commercial success although the album's lyrics are far more romantic than any of his previous albums.
 Foxx later said that at the time he felt divorced from any contemporary musical influences.
 However, he did produce, co-write and play on Pressure Points, by Anne Clark, the same year.